What Is Linen Fabric?: Digging To The Roots Of Linen Sustainability

 - Linen is strong, durable, and does not pill.

 - Since the Middle Ages, linen has been used as a soothing fabric, thanks to its hypoallergenic and antibacterial properties.

 - Linen is thermo-regulating (i.e. keeping us cool in summer and warm in winter).

 - It’s unique!
 Linen has a natural luster and its irregular fiber bundles give it a texture that is uncommon with other fibers.

-Speaking of ironing, rest assured knowing you can iron linen to your heart’s content.
+If you’re worried about those pesky wrinkles, rest assured knowing you can iron linen to your heart’s content.
 Linen can handle high heat and may also need a bit of spray starch for that crisp, clean look.

-Linen is superior to cotton in a number of ways.
+Yes, in a number of ways.

 For anyone obsessed with their new linen towels, there’s more good news in that linen dries much faster than cotton—which is perfect for those who can’t stand the smell of mildew-y bath towels (which is hopefully everyone).

 Its water-wicking abilities mean that it will just draw in liquid (sweat or water) before drying quickly.
 Cotton, on the other hand, absorbs moisture rather than wicks, so it can lead to chafing and a soggy bottom during high output activities.